jef5ez/statedecoded-search/apache-solr-3.6.0/example/README.txt

 you will need to copy the required jars into solr/lib or update the paths to the jars in your solrconfig.xml.

-By default, start.jar starts Solr in Jetty using the default solr home directory of "./solr/" -- To run other example configurations, you can speciy the solr.solr.home system property when starting jetty...

-  java -Dsolr.solr.home=multicore -jar start.jar
-  java -Dsolr.solr.home=example-DIH -jar start.jar